Natnael16/natnael16/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Natnael, a software engineer based in Addis Ababa, Ethiopia 🌍.
-I'm passionate about full-stack development, working with technologies like Django and JavaScript by day, and diving into Flutter projects by night.
+I'm Natnael, a software engineer, passionate about full-stack development, working with technologies like Django and JavaScript by day, and diving into Flutter, Next.js projects by night.
 My journey has taken me through exciting roles @A2SV and @QuickSync, where I've honed my skills and worked on impactful projects.
 With an entrepreneurial mindset, I enjoy exploring new ideas and taking on diverse projects that push the boundaries of what's possible.
 Let's connect and build something amazing together! 🚀💻

 ## 🌐 Socials: